pataskad/rock-paper-scissors/README.md

 ***GUI Update***

-The RPS game now include a simplified UI for a user to interact with instead of the conventional console through DevTools/inspector mode.
+The RPS game now includes a simplified UI for a user to interact with instead of the conventional console through DevTools/inspector mode.
 Using the power of Javascript nodes and event method listeners, this game gives users the opportunity to select a an option (r, p, or s) and display the round result, as well as a running tally of wins and losses.
 Once the user or computer reaches 5 the game will display a winner or loser message depending on the result of the game.
 Enjoy!